renehorstmann/rhc/style.md

 ### <a name="S-oo-rtti"></a>RTTI
-Run time type information is needed, to determine the type of a class at runtime (dynamic_cast/ isinstance/ instanceof/ etc.).
+Runtime type information is needed, to determine the type of a class at runtime (dynamic_cast/ isinstance/ instanceof/ etc.).
-To achieve this, the root base class should have an identification string (as char array autotype).
+To achieve this, the root base class could have an identification string (as char array autotype).
 Or all root base classes inherit from an Object class that implements the string.
 These strings contain a chained list of the class name hierarchy.
 For example if class Bar and class Pub derive from class Foo, their type names would be: